X Factor (Italian TV series) season 13

 X Factor is an Italian television music competition to find new singing talent; the winner receives a recording contract with Sony Music., Mara Maionchi is the only judge who will return from last season, while Samuel, Malika Ayane and Sfera Ebbasta and is the new entry; also Alessandro Cattelan was confirmed as host.
-The thirdteen season was aired on Sky Uno and TV8 since September 2019.
+The thirteenth season was aired on Sky Uno and TV8 since September 2019.
 Sofia Tornambene won the competition and Sfera Ebbasta became the winning coach for the first time.

 Judges' houses

 The "Home Visit" is the final phase before the Live Shows.
 In this phase, the contestants who passed the "Bootcamp" had to perform one last time in front of their specific judge, in four different locations.
 At the end of this audition, the top twelve contestants were chosen.